 The Canter’s turbo-intercooled engine puts out 110kW at 2840-3500rpm, with peak torque of 370Nm available between 1350rpm and 2840rpm.
 The main transmission is a five speed with four synchronised ratios and the transfer case is a two speed.
 Overall reduction in low-range first cog is 60:1.

 The Canter comes with a Thornton-type limited-slip rear differential that has positive wet-clutch locking ability.

 Our test vehicle was a 3415mm wheelbase short-cab in fire-fighting specification, without central locking and power windows.

-The seat trim has also changed from blue to black, with new hard-wearing vinyl side bolstering introduced to eliminate the chance of fabric fraying due to driver ingress and egress or seat belt abrasion.
+The seat trim changed from blue to black, with hard-wearing vinyl side bolstering introduced to eliminate the chance of fabric fraying due to driver ingress and egress or seat belt abrasion.
 Drivers and passengers should also appreciate additional padding.

 The Canter facelift comes soon after Fuso introduced a class-leading five-year/200,000km/4000 hour warranty on Canter models.

 Getting into of the Canter was a climb, but well-placed grab handles and steps made it a safe operation.
 Exiting was also safe, using the same method.